spacetelescope/jwst/docs/jwst/cube_build/main.rst

 the label ``WCS-TABLE`` and contains the wavelengths for each of the IFU cube wavelength planes.
 This table follows the FITS standard described in *Representations of spectral coordinates in FITS*, Greisen, et al., 2006, **A & A**, 446, 747-771.

-The input data to ``cube_build`` can take a variety of forms, as listed above in :ref:`cube_build_description`.
-Because the MIRI IFUs project data from two channels onto a single detector, choices can or must be made as to which parts of the input data to use when constructing the output cube even in the simplest case of a single input image.
-The default behavior varies according to the context in which ``cube_build`` is being run.

 IFU Cube Geometry and Wavelength Sampling
 +++++++++++++++++++++++++++++++++++++++++